sqlsaturday/testwebsite/README.md

 # testwebsite
-Test code for website upgrades
+This repo is used for test code for website upgrades to SQL Saturday.com This site is built separately from the sqlsaturday.com main site and used to ensure the rendering works well.